PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 * Do not include binary dependencies (executables, archives, etc) in your solution submission.
 If these are needed, create a base image on Docker Hub, preferably backed by a public GitHub repo under your account.

 #### Support for hardware architectures
-We encourage solutions and therefore Docker images to support both amd64/x86_64 and arm64/aarch64 hardware architecture.
+We encourage solutions and therefore Docker images to support both amd64/x86_64 and arm64/aarch64 hardware architectures.

 If your solution fundamentally supports only one architecture, you can use a "flag file" to indicate what architecture that is.
-Currently, examples of architecture-specific builds are the assembly builds for amd64 and arm64, respectively.
+Currently, examples of architecture-specific builds are the assembly builds for amd64 and arm64.

 A flag file is an empty file in the solution directory that tells the CI and benchmark implementations to build and run the solution only for/on the architecture indicated.
 The flag file for arm64 builds is `arch-arm64`, for amd64 builds it is `arch-amd64`.